SUSE/BCI-tests/README.md

 2. Create your own fixture

+### Adding additional container run and build parameters

+It is sometimes necessary to add additional parameters to the `docker build` or `docker run` invocation, for it to succeed.
+E.g. when the docker network needs access to a VPN connection to access dist.nue.suse.de, then one has to run docker with `--network=host`.

+This can be achieved by setting the environment variables `EXTRA_RUN_ARGS` and `EXTRA_BUILD_ARGS` to whatever should be added to the calls to `docker run`/`podman run` and `docker build`/`buildah bud`, respectively.

 ### Restricting test to run in serial

 If you want to restrict certain tests from running in parallel, add the